LukeSnywalker/MechaCar_Statistical_Analysis/README.md

 ![t-test on PSI for lot 2 vs the population mean](/images/lot2_t_test.png)
 ![t-test on PSI for lot 3 vs the population mean](/images/lot3_t_test.png)

-When comparing the mean PSI of each lot individually to the population mean, lots 1, 2 and 3 have p-values of 1, 0.6072, and 0.04168, respectively.
+When comparing the mean PSI of each lot individually to the population mean, each lot has a p-value of 1, 0.6072, and 0.04168, respectively.
 This means that lot 1 has a mean PSI exactly the same as the population mean (1,500), lot 2's mean PSI is not statistically different, and lot 3's mean PSI is statistically different.

 ## Study Design: MechaCar vs Competition